User1123212/CodeResume/README.md

 I look forward to adding more items and potentially some fun combat mechanics such as dodging.

-Survive is a very basic first-person shooter.
-I added a store system as well as rudimentary 3D models and animations for certain actions.
-There is a damage system using raycasts and enemy hitboxes
+Defender is a start to a clone of Call of Duty's zombie mode.
+It is a first-person shooter where you navigate a 3D environment while pursued by enemies.
+Shooting enemies earns points and points are used to open more of the environment or purchase weapons.